jan-bogaerts/mark/src/markdownCode.md

     - the secondary dictionary that contains the relationships between keys of text-fragments and full dictionary entries in the primary dict (which can consist out of multiple keys cause 1 result value can have multiple inputs).
     - a third dictionary that contains all the overwritten values of the results (if any)
     - a date that specifies the last save date of the project file.
 This is used when loading the dictionary back from file to verify if the results are still valid or not (when this date doesn't match the last-modified date of the project, something is out-of sync and consider the results in the file out-of-date).
   - the cache tries to load this json file during construction of the instance.
+If the file doesn't exist, clearCache() is called to make certain that the cache is empty again.
+- When the result-cache-service is created, it:
+  - registers the event handler 'handleKeyChanged' with the project service to monitor when the key of a fragment changes
+    - register using pseudo: `projectService.subscribe('fragment-deleted', handleKeyChanged)`
+  - registers the event handler 'handleFragmentDeleted' with the project service to monitor when a fragment is deleted
+    - register using pseudo: `projectService.subscribe('key-changed', handleFragmentDeleted)`
+  - registers an event handler with the project service to monitor when text fragments have changed
+    - register using pseudo: `projectService.subscribe('fragment-out-of-date', handleTextFragmentChanged)`
-- When the result-cache-service is created, it:registers an event handler with the project service to monitor when text fragments have changed and with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
+  - and registers the same event handler with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
   - whenever the event handler is triggered, the cache service checks in the secondary dictionary if there are any entries.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
     - for each entry in the list:
       - search in the primary dictionary